Disclaimer: Affiliate links help us produce good content. Learn more.

 Pharming is one of the most devious kinds of phishing attack.
 In these attacks, phishers actually “poison” the DNS server of a website and redirect users to the site of their choice.
 So the links in phishing emails can seem totally accurate, but they can still send users to dangerous sites.
 This makes it very important to take care when clicking any email links.

 The classic answer to the question of what is a phishing attack, simple phishing emails are just generic appeals to take a particular action.
 In the past, they may have told stories about long-lost relatives in distant countries, and sudden inheritances.
 Nowadays, those stories have less power, and other narratives are employed.
 So always be skeptical about people contacting you out of the blue.

-Whaling is a specific form of phishing which plays on the way businesses are structured.
+Whaling is a specific form of phishing that plays on the way businesses are structured.
 In these attacks, phishers target people high up in corporate hierarchies, probably hoping that they don’t have the security savvy of those lower down the food chain.
 So anyone in a position of authority should tighten up their anti-phishing knowledge.